-Amazon.com is a website, and so is google.com.
-Neither of them is what you have in mind when you think “we need a new website”, though.
+Both Amazon.com and google.com are websites.
+Yet, neither of them is what you have in mind when you think “we need a new website.”

 So, what is a website, anyway?

-Maybe you know that there is a front-end and a back-end but aren’t sure how those relate to a database, NodeJS or WordPress (or maybe they are the database in some cases?).
-The web is so diverse and huge that the word website has as much meaning as the words vehicle or food.
+Maybe you know such things as a front-end and a back-end exists, but aren’t sure how they relate to a database, NodeJS or WordPress (or are they the database in some cases?).
+The web entails so many different things that the word website has as broad a meaning as the words vehicle or food.

-Sure, there are some common elements to all vehicles, foods or websites, but just saying those nouns conveys almost nothing about them.
-Just as cake, sausages and sauerkraut are all food items (and cooking each of them would be an entirely different project), a website can be Amazon, a research database or a simple landing page.
+Sure, all vehicles, foods or websites share certain common elements, but you can’t convey much by simply pronouncing these words.
+Just as cake, sausages and sauerkraut are all food items—and cooking each of them would be an entirely different project—a website may refer to Amazon, a research database or a simple landing page.

 There are lots of components, techniques, programming languages and kinds of websites.
-It’s no wonder that sometimes organizations feel confused.
+No wonder organizations sometimes feel confused.

-Here’s why: the technical aspects are not the most important aspect of a web project, and should not be your burden.
+Here’s why.
+The technical aspects are not the most important aspect of a web project, and shouldn’t be a burden for you.
 It’s easy to come up with a technical solution that suits your needs in the most efficient way possible if the goals are clear.

 When I decide to cook, I start by figuring out what I want to eat.